 "What did he look like?
 I asked.

 He was tall.
 Skinny.
 Hungry.
 I must have seen him every day for six months."

-was racing.
+My heart was racing.
 I couldn't believe it!
 This couldn't be!

 "Did he tell you one day not to come back because was leaving Schlieben?"

 "That was me! " I was ready to burst with joy and awe, flooded with emotions.
 I couldn't believe it - My angel!
 "I'm not letting you go."
 I said to Roma.
 And in the back of the car on that blind date, I proposed to her.
 I didn't want to wait.

 "You're crazy!" she said.
 But she invited me to meet her parents for Shabbat dinner the following week.
 There was so much I looked forward to learning about Roma, but the most important things I always knew: her steadfastness, her goodness.
 For many months, in the worst of circumstances, she had come to the fence and given me hope.
 Now that I'd found her again, I could never let her go.
 That day, she said yes.
 And I kept my word."
 After nearly 50 years of marriage, two children and three grandchildren, I have never let her go.

 This story was published in the August 2006 issue of Guideposts.
 There was more to this story, including pictures.

 A chance blind date led Holocaust survivor Herman Rosenblat back to Roma, the girl who helped him survive a Nazi concentration camp.
 Eleven years old when he was captured by the Nazis, Herman never got to celebrate his Bar Mitzvah, the joyous event in which Jewish boys mark they passage into manhood.
 But in February this year, 63 years late, Herman finally did, with his wife, Roma, friends and family by his side.
 They ate cookies; danced the hora (a traditional Jewish circle dance) and hoisted Herman aloft in a chair.
 Herman is now retired from his job as an electronics repairman and he and Roma live in Miami Beach.